 Did you know that Liu (劉/刘) is the 5th most common surname in the world?
 According to forebears.io, approximately 5.18 million people bear this surname; only Wang, Zhang, Li/Lee, and perhaps Patel are more common. “劉” is the family name of the Han Dynasty emperors, and over the course of the last two millennia many families adopted the name to gain an aura of respectability and authority.
 I am probably not related to anyone you know with the last name “Liu,” based solely on statistical possibilities.
-If you are wondering: my Chinese name is 劉晰原 (líu xī yuán), and I was born and raised in California by first-generation immigrants from mainland China, which is a long and interesting story if you ever want to ask me.
+My Chinese name is 劉晰原, and everyone tells me that this is a weird name.
+I was born and raised in California by first-generation immigrants from mainland China, a long and interesting story if you ever want to ask me.

 - Daniel Liu is a Chinese-American supermodel, whose combination of success and six-pack-abs make me functionally un-google-able